JustinDFuller/javascript-testing-library/README.md

 # javascript-testing-library

-This library is a highly opinionated testing library for JavaScript
+A highly opinionated testing library for JavaScript

 ## Install